policy_title.png

 4.3 Relationships and Sex Education

-The school’s approach to Relationships and Sex Education, including staffing and methods of delivery, is detailed in the Relationships and Sex Education Policy.
+The School’s approach to Relationships and Sex Education, including staffing and methods of delivery, is detailed in the Relationships and Sex Education Policy.

 4.4 Careers Education

-The school’s approach to Careers Education, including staffing and methods of delivery, is detailed in the Careers Policy.
+The School’s approach to Careers Education, including staffing and methods of delivery, is detailed in the Careers Policy.

 5. Fundamental British Values